 What is IVF?

-In vitro fertilization (IVF) is an infertility treatment preformed to increase the chances of conception of a child, the more IVF Cycles performed the probability of successful conception increases.
-The IVF process involves collecting mature eggs from a woman’s ovaries, fertilizing them with sperm in a laboratory, and then transferring the resulting fertilized eggs or embryos to the uterus. lets discuss is IVF Safe?
+In vitro fertilization (IVF) is an infertility treatment performed to increase the chances of conception of a child, the more IVF Cycles performed the probability of successful conception increases.
+The IVF process involves collecting mature eggs from a woman’s ovaries, fertilizing them with sperm in a laboratory, and then transferring the resulting fertilized eggs or embryos to the uterus. let’s discuss whether is IVF Safe.